Canol Heritage Trail: Environmental clean-up and park status

 After the Americans decided the Canol project was a failure, it was abandoned and sold for scrap to Imperial Oil.

 Some valuable equipment was salvaged but a great deal of pipeline, wire, vehicles and buildings remained as well as various contaminants.

 Clean-up of telegraph wire began in 2015 and at the end of 2016 over 70% of wire on the trail had been cut and stockpiled for future removal.
 Work to remove contaminants, collect bundles of wire, secure standing buildings and address physical hazards was completed between 2017 and 2019 and long-term monitoring is now underway.
 Remediation of the trail will allow the creation of a territorial park to proceed as set out in the Sahtu Dene and Metis Comprehensive Land Claim Agreement.

 In 2021, the trail was designated as part of the Trans Canada Trail network.

 Other modes of travel

-The first successful summer motorized expedition, crossing from Ross River, UK to Norman Wells, NWT, occurred in July 1973.
+The first successful summer motorized expedition, crossing from Ross River, YT to Norman Wells, NWT, occurred in July 1973.
 Unassisted, seven Honda ATC90 trikes and riders traveled 589 km (366 mi) in 10 days.

 The entire trail was first completed by bicycle in 1991.
 In 2012 the trail was completed in eight days, with no food drops, from Macmillan Pass to the Mackenzie River using mountain bikes and packrafts and since that time cycling attempts have become more common.